List of Marvel Comics characters: V: Kowalski

 Deputy Kowalski was a normal cop in a small town until Ghost Rider rode in one day.
 It was then that Kowalski was kidnapped by a local cannibal who cut off his hand.
 Events transpired that led to Kowalski escaping and developing a wrath against the Ghost Rider.
 His attention was brought to the hellfire shotgun in possession of Badilino.
 After purchasing the gun—and discovering to Badilino's surprise that it will work for Kowalski—Kowalski was recruited by agents of Zadkiel and told to wait in the middle of the desert for the Ghost Rider.
 Johnny Blaze (as Ghost Rider) did arrive in hot pursuit of Danny Ketch (as a new incarnation of Ghost Rider).
 Kowalski did manage to get a shot in on Blaze.
 Although it was a minor setback Blaze resumed his pursuit of Ketch.
-Left in the desert Kowalski soon found himself transformed into the new Vengeance, sporting green flames and a hook for his right hand, after Ketch returned the powers of the Spirits of Vengeance to Earth.
+Left in the desert, Kowalski soon found himself transformed into the new Vengeance, sporting green flames and a hook for his right hand, after Ketch returned the powers of the Spirits of Vengeance to Earth.

-With a thirst for revenge, Kowalski, as Vengeance, was recruited by Blackout as a member of Zadkiel's Ghost Rider Assassination League.
-Kowalski was partnered with The Orb and was to stop Blaze and Ketch from reaching a monastery which contained a gateway to Heaven.
-Kowalski was easily defeated by both Ghost Riders and was left as a pet with the monastery's Mother Superior.

-Vengeance was later freed by the Shadow Council and joins the ninth incarnation of the Masters of Evil.